sonic-net/SONiC/doc/auto_techsupport/auto_techsupport_and_coredump_mgmt.md

 1
 ```

-During sai programming failure, orchagent will set the status to ORCH_ABRT_STATUS flag in STATE_DB. syncd.sh script checks if the ORCH_ABRT_STATUS flag is set in STATE_DB before stopping the syncd container and if yes proceeds with collecting saisdkdump to SAI_DUMP_STORE_PATH path and also creates a file under /tmp named 'saidump_collection_notify_flag'.
-This is used to synchronize b/w auto-techsupport code and syncd.
+During sai programming failure, orchagent will set the status to ORCH_ABRT_STATUS flag in STATE_DB. syncd.sh script checks if the ORCH_ABRT_STATUS flag is set in STATE_DB before stopping the syncd container and if yes proceeds with collecting saisdkdump to `/var/log/orch_abrt_saisdkdump/` on the host and also creates a file under /tmp named 'saidump_collection_notify_flag'.
+This is used to synchronize b/w auto-techsupport and syncd.

 coredump_gen_handler.py checks the ORCH_ABRT_STATUS flag in STATE_DB and waits until /tmp/saidump_collection_notify_flag is created.
-Once the file is created it proceeds with the standard logic of invoking the techsupport is the configuration permits. generate_dump script will also be updated to collect dumps from SAI_DUMP_STORE_PATH and not invoke command from syncd container as it might be restarting or down.
+Once the file is created it proceeds with the standard logic of invoking the techsupport is the configuration permits. generate_dump script will also be updated to collect dumps from `/var/log/orch_abrt_saisdkdump/` and not invoke command from syncd container if it is not restarted.
 Before the coredump_gen_handler.py finishes the execution it deletes the saidump_collection_notify_flag file.

 ## 8. Test Plan